 - (1) Exclusions. - (a) No bed need projections are made for newborn services.
-Discharges coded with major diagnostic category (MDC) 15 are excluded from the calculations. - (b) Patients classified as rehabilitation in the acute care hospital discharge abstract data base are excluded from the calculations. - (c) Projections for acute psychiatric services are made according to the methodology in the Acute Psychiatric Services section of the Maryland State Health Plan, COMAR 10.24.21, and discharges coded with MDC 19 are excluded from the calculations. - (d) Projections for obstetrical services are not included in this chapter.
-Policies, standards and definitions for obstetrical services are found in the State Health Plan for Facilities and Services: Acute Hospital Inpatient Obstetric Services, COMAR 10.24.12.
+Discharges coded with major diagnostic category (MDC) 15 are excluded from the calculations. - (b) Patients classified as rehabilitation in the acute care hospital discharge abstract database, as defined in COMAR 10.24.09, are excluded from the calculations. - (c) Projections for acute psychiatric services are made according to the methodology in the Acute Psychiatric Services Chapter of the State Health Plan, COMAR 10.24.21, and discharges coded with MDC 19 are excluded from the calculations. - (d) Projections for obstetrical services are not included in this Chapter.
 Utilization projections are made for this service separately.
-Discharges coded with MDC 14 are excluded from the calculations.

-(2) Services for Which Need is Projected.
+Discharges coded with MDC 14 are excluded from the calculations. - (2) Services for Which Need is Projected.

-Projections are made for medical/surgical/gynecological/addictions (MSGA) services provided to patients with principal diagnoses not categorized as newborn, acute psychiatric, or obstetrical, using age groups 15-44, 45-64, 65-74, and 75 and older, and using payor groups Medicare and non-Medicare.
+Projections are made for MSGA services provided to patients with an MDC not categorized as newborn, acute psychiatric, or obstetrical, using age groups 15-44, 45-64, 65-74, and 75 and older, and using payor groups Medicare and non-Medicare.

-- C. Geographic Areas.
-Need is projected by jurisdiction. - D. Assumptions.
+C. Geographic Areas.

+Need is projected by jurisdiction.

+D. Assumptions.